The Mallorca Files: Production

-The series is a co-production between Cosmopolitan Pictures, Clerkenwell Films, BritBox US and Canada, ZDFneo and France 2.
+Series 1 and 2 were a co-production between Cosmopolitan Pictures, Clerkenwell Films, BritBox US and Canada, ZDFneo and France 2.
+Series 3 is a co-production between Cosmopolitan Pictures, Clerkenwell Films, BBC Studios, and Amazon MGM Studios.

 Cosmopolitan Pictures founder Ben Donald said the series came from "[a] desire to create a feel-good action-driven cop show like the ones I grew up with and, secondly, a desire to rebrand and refresh the Anglo-German relationship on television."
 Filming for the first series started in November 2018.

 Filming on the second series was interrupted due to the COVID-19 pandemic.
 Only six of the planned ten episodes were produced.
 Despite announcements prior to the series premiere, Nacho Aldeguer and Tanya Moodie did not return to the series, even though Moodie had become a regular cast member.
 Episodes penned by Rachael New, Alex McBride, Jackie Okwera and Emily Fairweather were written for the series, with Rob Evans signed on to direct.
-The unfilmed episodes are expected to be carried over into the third series should it be commissioned.
+The unfilmed episodes are expected to be carried over into the third series.
 Producer Ben Donald stated that post-production on the six finished episodes was completed in August 2020.
 Phil Daniels and Josette Simon were later confirmed amongst the guest actors cast.

+Filming on the third series took place on location in Mallorca in March to July 2023.